 The T-UPF sends an N4 Session Establishment Response message to the SMF with CN DL tunnel info and UL Tunnel info (i.e. N3 tunnel info).
 The SMF starts a timer, to be used in step 22a.

-If steps 4a and 4b are performed for a PDU Session, steps 4c and 4d are skipped.

-5c,d.
-[Conditional] SMF to S-UPF: N4 Session Modification Request/Response

-If the PDU Session corresponds to a LADN and the UE is outside the area of availability of the LADN, the SMF updates the N4 session of the UPF(s) corresponding to the PDU Session to deactivate the corresponding UP connection.
-The SMF may notify the UPF that originated the Data Notification to discard downlink data for the PDU Sessions and/or to not provide further Data Notification messages.

 6. SMF to T-AMF: PDU Handover Response (PDU Session ID, SM N2 info).

 If N2 handover for the PDU Session is accepted, the SMF includes the result in SM N2 info sent, transparently for the AMF, to the T-RAN including in the SM N2 info the PDU Session ID, N3 UP address and Tunnel ID of UPF, and QoS parameters.